 - Left turn lane of North Gate onto Highway 77 Service Area 4- Anticipated to start Engineering, October 2022 and begin construction June 2023. - Concept Plan for Farley Street Service Area 4 Anticipate start concept plan May 2022 from Richmond to Hwy 287.
 The concept plan will determine the phasing limits of this road we can fund. - Concept Plan for Broadhead Road Service Area 5 Anticipate start concept plan June 2022 from April Lane to North of Youngblood.
-The concept plan will determine the phasing limits of this road we can fund. - Marshall Road Service Area 1 Purchase Right of Way from I35 to Patrick Road (\$580,422). - Dove Hollow Vista Way Water Main Phase I Reimbursement Area 2 -Roadway impact fee reimbursement of \$331,095 for Vista Way is association with Dove Hollow Phase I subdivision.
+The concept plan will determine the phasing limits of this road we can fund. - Marshall Road Service Area 1 Purchase Right of Way from I35 to Patrick Road (\$580,422).
+These expenditures have been paid as of April 26, 2022, and will be reflected in the Second half expense IFCIAC report in the Fall. - Dove Hollow Vista Way Water Main Phase I Reimbursement Area 2 -Roadway impact fee reimbursement of \$331,095 for Vista Way is association with Dove Hollow Phase I subdivision.
+These expenditures are also anticipated to be noted as paid in the Second half expense IFCIAC report in the Fall.